Comparing over 30 of the UK’s top payment service providers for your business – so you don’t have to

 - Often let down by subpar customer reviews

 PayVector’s virtual terminal is a web-based application that’s flexible and easy to use.
-PayVector gets rid of any need for a physical terminal, enabling you to take and manage payments through its online system.
-Add in customisable anti-fraud features and zero set up fees, and PayVector is a solid, reliable virtual terminal option for your business.
+PayVector gets rid of any need for a physical terminal, enabling you to take and manage payments online.
+Add in PayVector's customisable anti-fraud features and zero set up fees, and it's a solid, reliable virtual terminal option.

 - PCI DSS compliant